Hoodline raises $10M for its hyper-local, automated data newswire

-While many lament the death of local news, a small army of tech startups have been developing a new set of tools to figure out how to save it.
+While many lament the death of local news, a small army of tech startups has been developing a new set of tools to figure out how to save it.
 In one of the latest developments, Hoodline — which has built a platform to ingest and analyse hundreds of terabytes of data to find and then write local news stories — has raised $10 million in a Series A round to help take its effort nationwide.

 “We want to cover the news deserts that no one else is covering,” said Hoodline’s founder and CEO Razmig Hovaghimian.
 “It’s filling a gap.
 It’s filling a need.”